Over Current Fault

 The servo is unstable and goes into a fault condition when the stage is enabled or trying to move.
 When this occurs, there is usually a noise or sudden movement.

-• Use EasyTune in the Servo module of the Configure workspace to set the servo gains.
+• Use the EasyTune Module to set the servo gains.

 • Use Open Loop Tuning to find stable gains for your system.

-• Refer to the Servo Topic section on the Axes Category page for more help with setting up the servo loop.
+• Refer to the Servo Topic for more information about how to configure the servo loop.

 • Do a check for mechanical restrictions or changes to mechanical parts that possibly can change system mass and stiffness.